Get 10% off your first order with the code: FIRST-10

 The Cotoneaster suecicus 'Coral Beauty'

-The Cotoneaster suecicus ‘Coral Beauty’ is a distinctive bush with its evergreen foliage and its small decorative coral-orange fruits, which last into winter.
+The Cotoneaster suecicus ‘Coral Beauty’ is a distinctive shrub with its evergreen foliage and its small decorative coral-orange fruits, which last into winter.
 From June to July it is covered in white to pale pink flowering, which attracts pollinators.
 Hardy down to -23 °C, it grows in full sun or partial shade, in well-drained soil and is easy to care for.
 Mulch around its base to keep the soil cool in summer and prune it in March to balance its shape.

 This Cotoneaster pairs well with dwarf conifers or other small shrubs to help green a slope.